NLnetLabs/roto/docs/source/embedding/expand_the_runtime.rst

 -------------

 Finally, we can register constants into the runtime.
 Like functions, we can only add constants of types we've already registered.
-Along with a constant we have to provide a docstring.
+Along with the constant we have to provide a docstring.
+This docstring will show up in the documentation generated for this runtime.

 .. code-block:: rust

     runtime.register_constant(
         "ONE_HUNDRED",
         "A range from 0 to 100",
-        Range { low: 0, high: 100 },
+        Val(Range { low: 0, high: 100 }),
     ).unwrap();

 The name ``ONE_HUNDRED`` will then be available in Roto scripts.

+.. _add-context:

 Add context
 -----------